 Welcome to the Parents for Excellence in Newton Schools (PENS) website!
-We hope you will find the site informative and that what you read here inspires you to take action - an email, a phone call, or a conversation with your children - about inaccurate and biased class material used in public schools in Newton, Massachusetts.
+We hope you will find the site informative and that what you read here inspires you to take action - an email, a phone call, or a conversation with your children - about inaccurate and biased class material used in public schools in Newton, Massachusetts and other communities.

 Further information about PENS' mission and goals is on the page About Us.

 * Please note the distinction between Islamic and Islamist.
 Describing a source as "Islamic" simply means that it is related to the religion Islam and does not connote any type of extremism or radicalism.
 The word "Islamist", however, refers to a radical or extreme version of Islam which seeks to replace current governments throughout the world with one government which is based on and promotes a fundamentalist version of Islam.